(formerly G Suite)

 One of these scopes is called auth/admin.directory.user.security.

-This scope is used so that Trelica can get list of OAuth2 tokens for users, which lets Trelica see where users have used OpenID Connect (commonly known as "Sign in with Google", or "social logins") to connect to other applications and websites.
+This scope is used so that Trelica can get list of current OAuth2 tokens for users, which lets Trelica see where users have used OpenID Connect (commonly known as "Sign in with Google", or "social logins") to connect to other applications and websites.

 Unfortunately, this particular scope does not exist with a "read-only" version.
 It allows "access to all application-specific password, OAuth token, and verification code operations" (https://developers.google.com/admin-sdk/directory/v1/guides/authorizing).